Not certain whether to use an active (RTLS) or passive RFID asset tracking system?

 Since an active RFID asset tracking system sends out a regular signal, it’s useful for real-time monitoring and tracking of assets.
 Airports, manufacturing facilities, and many more can use active RFID tags to track employees, assets, tools, and equipment.

-Other uses for an active asset tracking system include:
+Other uses for an active asset management solution include:

 Why Use Active RFID Asset Tracking RTLS Systems?